 If a team received a bye, or was involved in a forfeit round, special attention is necessary in tabulating results.
 Credit the team who received either a bye or a forfeit with a win, and award the individual speakers the average of their points in the remaining rounds.
 For a team that is forced to forfeit a round, the director must exercise some discretion.
 If a team is forced to forfeit because of sudden illness, for example, the director may credit the team with a loss in the round and its average of speaker points from the remaining rounds.
-On the other hand, if a team forfeits for violation of the tournament rules, the director may credit the team with a loss in the round and award zero speaker points.

 INDIVIDUAL POINTS

 1st place 20

 2nd place 16

-3rd place 12
+3rd place12

 4th place 10

-5th place8
+5th place 8

-6th place 6
+6th place6

+•

+SPEECH TEAM